Spring in Kaweah Country

 More on Mendocino

 There is a popular book among artists called The Artist’s Way by Julia Cameron.
 It recommends that artists take field trips to gather new inspiration.
 So, I took a field trip to Mendocino.
 I believe that we absorb much more visually that we realize, and although I might not have immediate plans to paint scenes of the North Coast (no outlet for selling them – gotta be practical here!), the beauty, the colors, something I saw in one of the galleries (or the yarn shop), something I saw or thought of while on my 9-1/2 hour drive could be the seed of a new idea.
-Carol is as obsessed with seaglass as I am with yarn, and since she lives in the Seattle area, we don’t get to spend much time together.
+My friend is as obsessed with seaglass as I am with yarn, and since she lives in the Seattle area, we don’t get to spend much time together.
 I learned of Glass Beach in Ft.
 Bragg, and we decided to meet there.
 Although it was a stormy weekend, it was ideal.
 The best time to find seaglass is after a storm, and we were blessed with a sunny Saturday for our foraging.

 img_2768.JPG